 - Take a break during focused activities: Ask children to take breaks when reading, drawing, looking at their screens, or doing any other focused activity to let the eyes relax.
 Also, ask them to get up to drink water or look out the window.

 - Keep a working distance: Teach your child to keep their book or smartphone at an appropriate distance rather than keeping it near the face.
 You may also teach them the right place to sit and watch television.
 Do not encourage them to sit close to screens.
+Blue light blocking glasses would help children fall asleep and reduce eye strain.

 - Use eye drops: Administering 0.01% atropine eye drops is known to slow down the progression of myopia in some cases.
 You may do this as recommended by the ophthalmologists, and the effects should be evaluated every six months.